Course Info / Syllabus

 Create a file named README.md in the Lab12 folder.
 The Lab 12 Template can be copied from this link:

-The commands below are all Linux commands to show or modify network information.
+The commands below are essential for gathering network information or network testing.
 Provide a brief statement / summary (not a multi-paragraph copy paste) about what each command does and find an internet resource that provides a basic guide to what the command does and examples of usage.
-You’ll be using these commands in other parts of this lab.

 Command Description Resource